-- 1. Each student (including transfer students) must make a grade point average of at least 1.65 or greater in his or her first semester of law school.
-If any student fails to make a grade point average of 1.65 or greater in his or her first semester, then he or she will automatically be academically dismissed and has no right to appeal.
+- 1. If any student (including a transfer student) fails to make a grade point average of 1.65 or greater in his or her first semester, then he or she is subject to dismissal and will be dismissed unless the student files a petition.
+If that petition is granted the student continues in school for his or her second semester and is subject to the provisions of paragraph 4, below.
+If the student fails to file a petition or files a petition and the petition is denied, then the student shall be dismissed and the student shall have no further right to petition or to appeal the dismissal.
 Students should consult the Law Student Handbook for a more compressive explanation. - 2.
-If a student makes a grade point average of at least 1.65 but less than 2.0 in his or her first semester, then he or she is allowed to continue in law school, but is considered on "Academic Probation" and not in "Good Standing."

-- 3. If a student makes a grade point average of at least 2.0 in his or her first semester then he or she is considered in "Good Standing." - 4.
-Notwithstanding paragraph 3, above, all students must have a cumulative grade point average of 2.0 (or above) at the end of their second semester or they will be Academically Dismissed.
-Any student Academically Dismissed due to his or her failure to have a grade point average of 2.0 or above at the end of his or her second semester may petition for readmission in accordance with the Policies and Procedures for Petition for Readmission set out in the Student Handbook. - 5.
+If a student makes a grade point average of at least 1.65 but less than 2.0 in his or her first semester, then he or she is allowed to continue in law school, but is considered on "Academic Probation" and not in "Good Standing." - 3.
+If a student makes a grade point average of at least 2.0 in his or her first semester then he or she is considered in "Good Standing." - 4.
+Notwithstanding paragraph 3, above, all students must have a cumulative grade point average of 2.0 (or above) at the end of their second semester or they will be subject to dismissal and will be dismissed unless the student files a petition as provided under the section entitled "Policies and Procedures for Petitioning to Continue in Academic Program" in the Student Handbook. - 5.
 If a student takes a leave of absence after completing only one semester, then upon his or her return in the subsequent fall or spring, he or she will be considered in his or her "second" semester. - 6.
 For purposes of these provisions, courses taken during a summer session will be deemed to have been taken during the following fall or spring semester.